Ultrasound reveals teeth and hair growing inside mother’s uterus

 The mom, who goes by @sandwitchbread on TikTok, shared her medical mystery in a video that now has over 1.9 million views.

-She had been experiencing pains and abnormal bleeding since giving birth to her two-year-old son, and decided to go to the gynecologist out of fear that she was pregnant again.
+She claimed to have been experiencing pains and abnormal bleeding since giving birth to her two-year-old son, and decided to go to the gynecologist out of fear that she was pregnant again.

 As she received the ultrasound, she noticed something on the screen, but the doctor assured her that it’s not a baby.